AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### DNS servers

-The purpose of the [Domain name system](https://adguard-dns.io/kb/general/dns-filtering/#what-is-dns) (DNS) is to translate websites' names into something browsers can understand, i.e. IP addresses.
-This job is performed by DNS servers.
+DNS servers translate websites' names into something browsers can understand, i.e. IP addresses.
 AdGuard VPN for Android offers a wide selection of DNS servers, each with special qualities.
-For example, [AdGuard DNS](https://adguard-dns.io/kb/) removes ads and protects your device from tracking while AdGuard DNS Family Protection combines the functions of AdGuard DNS with SafeSearch and adult content blocking.
+For example, [AdGuard DNS](https://adguard-dns.io/kb/) removes ads and protects your device from tracking while AdGuard DNS Family Protection combines the functions of AdGuard DNS with Safe search and adult content blocking.
 There is also an option to add a custom DNS server.

 ### Auto-protection